carloscabo/gmapz/README.md

 - Ease to add the map markers in a JSON way
 - Posibility to define different pin designs for the markers
 - Functionality to Show / hide "groups" of markers
-- Functionality to find the nearest marker to uer geolocalization or to an address provided in "text mode"
+- Functionality to find the nearest marker to user geolocalization or to an address provided in "text mode"

 Setup and config
 ================